e-qualities/Spring-Cloud-Bus/README.md

 Spring Cloud Bus is based on Spring Cloud Stream, and is a lightweight message bus.
 Spring Cloud Bus uses Spring's `ApplicationEvent` mechanism to send and receive events from an application.
 Normally, Spring's `ApplicationEvent` mechanism is used to send and receive events within the same application, and often this mechanism is used inside an application to get informed about lifecycle events of the Spring application.
-An `ApplicationEvent` is sent via the Spring `ApplicationContext`'s `publishEvent()` method and usually received by implementing an `ApplicationEventListener` or by annotating an event listener method with the `@EventListener` annotation.
+An `ApplicationEvent` is sent via Spring `ApplicationContext`'s `publishEvent()` method and usually received by implementing an `ApplicationEventListener` or by annotating an event listener method with the `@EventListener` annotation.

 Spring Cloud Bus introduces a custom `ApplicationEventListener` under the hood that intercepts these application-local events (sent via the Spring application context) and - if they are targeted for a remote application - sends them out via Spring Cloud Stream to a message broker middleware (like Solace PubSub+ or RabbitMQ).
 To distinguish "local" events from those targeted for remote applications, Spring Cloud Bus introduced the `RemoteApplicationEvent` - a type derived from `ApplicationEvent` and intended as superclass for event types that are to be sent _between_ applications and via Spring Cloud Bus.